asr/fotc/notes/README.md

 The files in this directory have been tested with:

-Agda files: Development versions of Agda, the Agda standard library, and/or agda2atp corresponding to the date of the last commit.
+Agda files: Development versions of Agda, the Agda standard library, and/or apia corresponding to the date of the last commit.

 Coq files: Coq 8.4pl2.